Gulielma Lister: Botanical and mycological work

-Lister corresponded with fellow mycologists from all over the world, including the Emperor of Japan, who sent her a pair of enamel vases to thank her for her help in his studies.
-She travelled frequently with Alice Hibbert-Ware, fellow naturalist and member of the Linnean Society of London to Europe and New Zealand to birdwatch and study fungi.
-To keep up to date with research, Lister even learnt Polish so as to be able to read the work of Jósef Tomasz Rostafinski in the study of British and European Myxogastria.
+Lister corresponded with mycologists from all over the world, including the Emperor of Japan, who sent her a pair of enamel vases to thank her for her help in his studies.
+She travelled frequently with Alice Hibbert-Ware, naturalist and member of the Linnean Society of London, to Europe and New Zealand to birdwatch and study fungi.
+Lister learnt Polish to read the work of Jósef Tomasz Rostafinski in the study of British and European Myxogastria.
 She contributed to the Royal Irish Academy's Clare Island Survey, and is credited by Robert Lloyd Praeger in aiding in the advancement of Mycetozoa study in Ireland.
-Lister also had an interest in other animals, including birds and coniferous trees.
-She provided the illustrations for Dallimore and Jackson's Handbook of Coniferae and F.J.
-Hanbury's Illustrated Monograph of the British Hieracia.
+Lister also had an interest in animals, birds and coniferous trees.
+She provided the illustrations for Dallimore and Jackson's Handbook of Coniferae and F. J. Hanbury's Illustrated Monograph of the British Hieracia.

-Lister's botanical and mycological collections can be found in the Natural History Museum, London, Stratford museum and Kew Gardens.
+Lister's botanical and mycological collections can be found in the Natural History Museum, London, Stratford Museum and Kew Gardens.
 She bequeathed 74 research notebooks to the British Mycological Society, which later were accessioned to the Natural History Museum, London, which documented the work Lister and her father had conducted on historical collections as well as their own.
+Her scientific illustrations are also recognized in the artwork collections of the museum.